United Artists: United Artists Classics

 In 1981, United Artists Classics, which formerly re-released library titles, was turned into a first-run art film distributor by Nathaniel T. Kwit, Jr. Tom Bernard was hired as the division director, as well as handling theatrical sales, and Ira Deutchman was hired as head of marketing.
 Later the division added Michael Barker and Donna Gigliotti.
 Deutchman left to form Cinecom, and Barker and Bernard formed Orion Classics and Sony Pictures Classics.
-The label mostly released foreign and independent films such as Ticket to Heaven and The Grey Fox, and occasional first-run reissues from the UA library, such as director's cuts of Head Over Heels and Cutter's Way.
+The label mostly released foreign and independent films such as Cutter's Way, Ticket to Heaven and The Grey Fox, and occasional first-run reissues from the UA library, such as director's cuts of Head Over Heels.
 When Barker and Bernard left to form Orion Classics, the label was briefly rechristened in 1984 as MGM/UA Classics before it ceased operating in the late 1980s.

 MGM/UA Entertainment Company

-The merged companies became MGM/UA Entertainment Company and in 1982 began launching new subsidiaries: the MGM/UA Home Entertainment Group, MGM/UA Classics and MGM/UA Television Group.
+The merged studios became known as the MGM/UA Entertainment Company and in 1982 began launching new subsidiaries: the MGM/UA Home Entertainment Group, MGM/UA Classics and MGM/UA Television Group.
 Kerkorian also bid for the remaining, outstanding public stock, but dropped his bid, facing lawsuits and vocal opposition.

-In 1981, Fred Silverman and George Reeves via InterMedia Entertainment struck a deal with the studio to produce films and TV shows.
+In 1981, Fred Silverman and George Reeves via InterMedia Entertainment struck a deal with the studio to produce films and television shows.

 After the purchase, David Begelman's duties were transferred from MGM to MGM/UA.
 Under Begelman, MGM/UA produced unsuccessful films and he was fired in July 1982.
 Of the 11 films he put into production, by the time of his termination only Poltergeist proved to be a hit.

 As part of the consolidation, in 1983, MGM closed United Artists' long time headquarters at 729 Seventh Avenue in New York City.
 MGM/UA sold the former UA music publishing division to CBS Songs in 1983.

-On March 1, 1983, United Artists filed a lawsuit against EMI Films whereas EMI claimed they got financing and would receive international distribution rights to the film WarGames, and paid $4.5 million delivery to the film.

 WarGames and Octopussy made substantial profits for the new MGM/UA in 1983, but were not sufficient for Kerkorian.
+It did not help that WarGames was briefly caught in a legal dispute with EMI Films concerning the film's funding and international rights.
 A 1985-restructuring led to independent MGM and UA production units with the combined studio leaders each placed in charge of a single unit.
 Speculation from analysts was that one of the studios, most likely UA, would be sold to fund the other's (MGM) stock buy-back to take that studio private.
 However, soon afterwards, one unit's chief was fired and the remaining executive, Alan Ladd, Jr., took charge of both.